-The Correlation Id parameter is used by the SGP in the ASPAC ACK message to indicate the correlation identifier for the first UA-User message to be transmitted from the Signalling Gateway to the Application Server being activated for each traffic flow.
-The Application Servers for which the Correlation Id apply is either indicated in the ASPAC ACK message by providing the associated Routing Contexts, or, if there is no Routing Context parameter in the message, the associated Application Servers are implied by the SGP and ASP configuration data.
+The Correlation Id parameter is used by the SPP in the BEAT message to indicate the correlation identifier for the last UA-User message that was transmitted to the peer SPP for each traffic flow for the given SCTP stream upon which the BEAT message is sent.
+The Application Servers fro which the Correlation Id applies is either indicated in the BEAT message by providing the associated Routing Context (Interface Identifier), or, if there is no Routing Context (or Interface Identifier) parameter in the message, the associated Application Servers are implied by the SPP configuration data.

-When the Correlation Id parameter is present in the ASPAC ACK message, the message SHOULD only contain one Routing Context in the Routing Context parameter.
-When the Correlation Id parameter is not present, but required by the ASP, the value of the correlation id is assumed to be zero (0).
+When the Correlation Id parameter is present in the BEAT message, the message SHOULD only contain one Routing Context (Interface Identifier) in the Routing Context (Interface Identifier) parameter.
+When the Correlation Id parameter is not present, but required by the SPP, the value of the Correlation Id is assumed to be zero (0) for all affected traffic flows.